-The JourMS (Journal of Mother Studies) is a peer reviewed, international, interdisciplinary open-access, journal built digital humanities hybrid project.
+The JourMS (Journal of Mother Studies) is a peer reviewed, international, interdisciplinary, open-access, digital humanities hybrid project.

 The Journal solicits submissions from the Interdisciplinary Humanities as defined by the arts, history, culture, the social sciences, women’s and gender studies, literary studies, anthropology, the folkloric, psychology, the digital humanities, and media studies.
 We encourage dialogue between varying fields and welcome feminist critiques of race, class, ethnicity, sexuality, technology, media, public heath, and nation.
 The Journal will also features book reviews about forthcoming works.

 Mothers are defined as the individuals engaged in mothering actions (or individuals linked by genetics) See more about our definitions here.

 The content is free and open-sourced, non-exclusive, but requires citations.
 The Journal invites collaboration and encourages wide discussion of the topics presented.
 In coming months we hope to install CommentPress to this site, so that individuals many contribute and comment directly on the text.
 In the meantime, you can submit your thoughts below and they will be posted on the Motheristing Blog.
 (Coming soon).
 See some of my process blogs and read more about my “Theory.”

 The Journal of Mother Studies (JourMS) encourages an exploration into interpretations (external and internal) as well as the performance of everyday life from the m/otherness perspective.
 This is the relational/connected/disconnected state that includes mother identity, and the ways in which mothering is enacted; socially, culturally, and politically.
 These are all key to constructing a lens from which we might collectively interpret mothers, motherhood, and mothering.